dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1833: Regulated marijuana can balance public health and safety.
+### T1833: Marijuana should be regulated and taxed like alcohol and tobacco.

 |Support|
 |---|